Hutchinson Central Technical High School

 Projects may be given during each marking period.

-No late projects will be accepted—unless extenuating circumstances, like prolonged illness prevent the work from being handed in on time.
-[If the student provides a doctor's excuse or a note from a parent/guardian for the absence the day the project is due, the project will be accepted.
-Otherwise late papers lose 10 points each day that they are late (excluding weekend days).]
+No late projects will be accepted—unless extenuating circumstances, like prolonged illness that may prevent the work from being handed in on time.
+Otherwise late papers lose 10 points each day that they are late (excluding weekend days).

 Project due dates will be listed on the assignment board.